Vivify-Ideas/laravel-boilerplate/README.md

 ## Requirements

-* see laravel 5.6 requirements at: https://laravel.com/docs/5.6/installation#server-requirements
+- see Laravel 5.6 requirements at: https://laravel.com/docs/5.6/installation#server-requirements
-* Docker and DockerCompose (for local development only) (Mac distribution https://download.docker.com/mac/stable/Docker.dmg)
+- Docker and docker-compose
+  > Detailed instructions for setup of docker can be found [here](https://www.docker.com/community-edition).

+# Initial setup of project

+## Option 1: Use script to do everything for you

+We've written bash script that will do all things that you would normally have to do manually.

+In order to run script all you have to do is run `./init`

+> Script might ask you for your password at some point.

+## Option 2: Do initial setup manually

-## Local development reference using DockerCompose
+### Local development reference using docker-compose

-* How can I change name of the **my_project**?
-You should change **my_project** to your project name in docker-compose file and then change in .env DB_NAME to the name of your database container
-You also can change **my-project.loc** in `docker/nginx/site.conf` and then change in .env `APP_URL` to your url

-* Edit /etc/hosts add local domain my-project.loc
+- Edit /etc/hosts add local domain my-project.loc
   `127.0.0.1 my-project.loc`

+  > Feel free to replace `my-project.loc` with whatever works for you.
+In that case you should also change `APP_URL` in .env

-* Run docker containers in detached mode
-`docker-compose up -d`
+- Run docker containers in detached mode `docker-compose up -d`

-(note.
-If you wish to turn it off, please execute `docker-compose stop`)
+  > Whole stack can be stopped with `docker-compose stop`

-* Check all service status:
+- Check all service status:
   `docker-compose ps`

-* Log into PHP service container and complete Laravel installation process
+- Install project dependencies with composer in container `docker exec -it laravel composer install`

+- Generate application key
-`docker exec -it my_project_php7 bash`
+  `docker exec -it laravel php artisan key:generate`

-* Inside PHP container, switch to local user **laravel** and install Composer dependencies
-`su laravel`
-`composer install`

-## Create local environments
+### Create local environments

-* create .env environment file in project root
-* copy content from .env.example in .env
+- copy content from .env.example in .env (`cp .env.example .env`)

-* Install/setup Passport by running (read more on https://laravel.com/docs/5.6/passport#introduction)
+- Install/Setup Passport by running (read more on https://laravel.com/docs/5.6/passport#introduction)
-(you should be still in PHP container.
-If not please login into PHP service container first!)
-`php artisan migrate`
-`php artisan passport:install`
+  `docker exec -it laravel php artisan migrate` `docker exec -it laravel php artisan passport:install`

-* Visit http://my-project.loc/api/documentation and feel free to try API using Swagger UI.
+- Visit http://my-project.loc/api/documentation and feel free to try API using Swagger UI.

-## set directory permissions
+### Set directory permissions

-`run sudo chmod -R 777 storage bootstrap/cache`
+`sudo chmod -R 777 src/storage src/bootstrap/cache`

-## php formatter for visual studio code
+# PHP formatter for visual studio code

 install [php formatter](https://marketplace.visualstudio.com/items?itemName=Sophisticode.php-formatter).
 More [info](https://github.com/Dickurt/vscode-php-formatter/wiki).